 Does Our Paper Come From Healthy Forests?

-• More than half of our wood fiber supply is Forest Stewardship Council (FSC) certified.
-FSC is considered the preferred industry certifier and is a leading expert on why forests matter.
-FSC helps companies make sure products come from sustainably-managed forests.
-You can find the FSC label on our product packaging.
+• Charmin is made of material from well-managed, FSC®-certified forests and other controlled sources.
+More than half of our wood fiber supply is Forest Stewardship Council (FSC) certified.
+FSC® is considered the preferred industry certifier and is a leading expert on why forests matter.
+FSC® helps take care of forests and the people and wildlife that call them home.
+You can find the FSC® label on our product packaging.
 The rest of our fiber supply is also 3rd party certified with responsible forestry certification systems.

 • 100% of the pulp (material prepared by separating cellulose fibers from wood) used to make our paper is certified by recognized organizations to ensure we only use responsibly managed sources.